How to check and agree an inventory

 Report repairs to your landlord in writing as soon as possible.

-Keep copies of correspondence between you and your landlord.
+Keep copies of letters, emails and messages between you and your landlord.

-Keep a record of any damage to your belongings or health that results from repairs not being done.
+Keep a record of any damage to your belongings or health from repairs not being done.

 Check your inventory when you move out

-You can make sure any disagreements are recorded and provide proof of damage that was there before you moved in.
+You can make sure any disagreements are recorded.
+You can show proof of damage that was there before you moved in.

-Sign and date the check out inventory if you're happy it's accurate.
+Sign and date the checkout inventory if you are happy with it.
+Keep a copy.

 Disputes at the end of your tenancy

-If you broke or damaged anything in the property while you were living there, your landlord can make deductions from your deposit.
+If you broke or damaged anything in the property, your landlord can take money from your deposit.

-Your landlord should not make deductions for normal wear and tear, such as worn carpets or faded curtains.
+Your landlord should not make deductions for normal wear and tear, like worn carpets or faded curtains.

 You can dispute unfair deductions from your tenancy deposit.

-A tenancy deposit protection scheme or court will expect your landlord to provide evidence to support any deductions made.
+A tenancy deposit protection scheme or court expects your landlord to have evidence of damage.